Databases: The Backbone of Modern Applications

 - Graph structures

-When to choose NoSQL:
+When to choose NoSQL

-- Data structure changes frequently.
+- The data structure changes frequently.

 NoSQL in Action: MongoDB Example